 Healthcare Administrator Cardiac Rehabilitation Attitudes Scale

-We have 2 publications where we have measured healthcare administrator attitudes toward CR.
+There are now numerous publications where healthcare administrator attitudes toward CR are assessed (see below; see also: https://globalcardiacrehab.com/Validated-CR-Surveys).
 Given healthcare administrators are often responsible for resourcing CR appropriately, knowing their attitudes and where they could be improved is key.

 Grace SL, Scarcello S, Newton J, O'Neill B, Kingsbury K, Rivera T, & Chessex C. How do hospital administrators perceive cardiac rehabilitation in a publicly-funded health care system?
 BMC Health Serv Res 2013 Mar 28;13:120. doi: 10.1186/1472-6963-13-120.

 Ghisi GLM, Britto R, Servio TC, Anchique Santos C, Fernandez R, Rivas-Estany E, Santibanez C, Gonzalez G, Burdiat G, Lopez-Jimenez F., Herdy AH & Grace SL.
 Perceptions of Cardiology Administrators About Cardiac Rehabilitation in South America and the Caribbean.
 J Cardiopulm Rehabil Prev 2017 Jul;37(4):268-273.

 Servio, T.C., Ghisi, G.L.M., da Silva, L.P., Silva, L.D.N., Lima, M.M.O., Gomes, D.A., Britto, R.R., & Grace, S.L.
 (2019).
 Barriers to cardiac rehabilitation delivery in a low-resource setting from the perspective of healthcare administrators, rehabilitation providers and cardiac patients.
 BMC Health Services Research;19: September. https://rdcu.be/bP9VR